ffrank/mite.cmd/README.md

 A simple command line interface for basic mite tasks.

-* @mite.@ is an ingeniously sleek time tracking tool: http://mite.yo.lk
+* `mite.` is an ingeniously sleek time tracking tool: http://mite.yo.lk
-* @mite.cmd@ is a command line interface for it: http://github.com/Overbryd/mite.cmd It provides a system wide command called @mite@.
+* `mite.cmd` is a command line interface for it: http://github.com/Overbryd/mite.cmd It provides a system wide command called `mite`.

 ### About this branch